June Mariu: Netball

-Mariu has coached some notable players over the years like Yvonne Willering and Te Aroha Keenan.
+Mariu coached some notable players over the years like Yvonne Willering and Te Aroha Keenan.

-June has always dreamt that one day New Zealand will finally have Māori Netball teams playing on a world stage, similar to the Māori All Blacks in rugby.
-She has always believed that "We are two nations, one country" in accordance to Tiriti o Waitangi.
-Māori or the Tangata Whenua, and Tauiwi or the Tangata Tiriti.
+June always dreamt that one day New Zealand would finally have Māori Netball teams playing on a world stage, similar to the Māori All Blacks in rugby.
+She always believed that "We are two nations, one country" in accordance to Tiriti o Waitangi.

 Indoor Basketball

 Mariu represented the country in Indoor Basketball.

 Softball

 Mariu was a North Island Softball representative between 1956 and 1957.

 Māori Women's Welfare League

 June Mariu served as the 12th National President of the Māori Women's Welfare League from 1987 until 1990.
 Her predecessor was the late Dame Georgina Kirby, who started the Māori Women's Development Initiative (MWDI), and her successor was the late Dame Aroha Reriti-Crofts.

 In 1987, following the publication of "Rapuora - Health and Māori Women" by past president Dr Erihapeti Rehu-Murchie, a partnership proposal based on Healthy Lifestyles for the prevention of cardio-vascular disease among Māori was accepted by the then Department of Health.
-Mariu lead the initiative as her commitment to making a healthy lifestyle difference for Māori women and their families using netball as the vehicle of change.
+Mariu led the initiative as her commitment to making a healthy lifestyle difference for Māori women and their families using netball as the vehicle of change.
 Thus the beginning of Aotearoa Māori Netball Oranga Healthy Lifestyle (AMNOHL) in 1988.
 For many years she was the National Coordinator of Aotearoa Māori Netball.
-Through AMNOHL, Aotearoa has seen some of our best Māori players on the international stage.
+Through AMNOHL, Aotearoa has seen some of the best Māori players on the international stage.
 Players like Waimarama Taumaunu, Dame Noeline Taurua, Jenny-May Clarkson, and Temepara Bailey.